nathan-barry/nathan.rs/content/notes/os/networking.md

 - **Layer 2**: Communicates using MAC addresses and frames between hardware devices.
 - **Layer 3**: Enables host-to-host communication across various Layer 2 networks using IP addresses and packets.
 - **Layer 4**: Facilitates process-to-process communication using ports, segments (in TCP/IP), or datagrams (in UDP).
 Generally, everything is referred to as packets.
-- Shared resources might cause contention, but protocols like TCP/IP are designed to avoid network congestion.

 #### Organization of an Internet Application